RSTeamCore/WorldGuardRegionProtect/README.md

-# WorldGuardRegionProtect Protecting the server region using the WorldGuard 7+
+# WorldGuardRegionProtect - Advanced secure protect for admins region from WorldGuard 7+

 ## Social
 [Discord](https://discord.gg/kvqvA3GTVF)

 ## IMPORTANT
 * [List of all supported and not version WorldGuardRegionProtect available here](https://github.com/RitaSister/WorldGuardRegionProtect/blob/master/SECURITY.md)
-* PLUGIN VERSION OF 0.7.1-pre2 FOR 1.17.1-1.18 OR HIGHER CAN RUN ONLY ON JAVA 16+!
+* PLUGIN VERSION OF 0.7.1-pre3 FOR 1.17.1-1.18 OR HIGHER CAN RUN ONLY ON JAVA 16+!
 * PLUGIN VERSION OF 0.7.0 OR LOWEST FOR 1.13-1.17 CAN RUN ONLY ON JAVA 11!

 ## FOR MINECRAFT JAVA EDITION 1.12.2!!!